nguyentrungngan/mul-org-syss/README.md

 -The data and documentation are **simulated** based on real-world experience, **does not contain confidential or sensitive information**.
 - The repository separates documentation by company and application, helping to maintain transparency.
-- Each application includes necessary documents such as **overview, requirements, solution, workflow, architecture, security_guidelines, database, api-specification, deployment, troubleshooting.**
+- Each application includes necessary documents such as **overview, solution, architecture, database, api, deployment, troubleshooting.**

 ---